On an average day, consumers check their text messages more than 11 times a day — more than any other app on their phones.

 Before sending a single promotional text, responsible businesses get written consent (also called an opt-in) from individuals.

-Even if they’ve already collected a customer’s information for another purpose, like to send order updates, they still ensure that the customer wants to receive marketing messages via text.
+Even if they’ve already collected a customer’s information for another purpose, like sending order updates, they still ensure that the customer wants to receive marketing messages via text.

 Not only does this help keep their messages from being blocked, but it’s required by the Telephone Consumer Protection Act (TCPA), which protects people from automated and unwanted messages.